akauppi/GroundLevel-firebase-es/DEVS/No to Google Analytics - Why.md

 Firebase presents you with the above choice when creating a project.
 It "recommends" enabling Google Analytics.

-This recommendation is understandable.
-Google's business model works around advertising and the more apps enable Google Analytics, the more targeted such advertisement will be, one assumes.

-The question is: does it benefit *you* as a web app author - or your users, in any way?
+The question is: does this benefit *you* as a web app author - or your users, in any way?

-The dialog doesn't clearly indicate what the pros/cons of toggling the switch are.
-For example:
+The `(?)` icons provide guidence on what *features* you are missing, but the dialog does not tell:

 - what data does Google Analytics collect from your web app's users?
 - where is this data being used?